VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Statistical Validation

 \subsection{Validation with TRICERATOPS}

-TRICERATOPS \citep{giacalone2020triceratops} is used to validate planet candidates using the Bayesian framework.
+TRICERATOPS \citep{2021AJ....161...24G} is used to validate planet candidates using the Bayesian framework.
 The algorithm first starts searching for stars within a 2.5' radius of the target star.
 It determines the contamination of the flux from these stars to the TESS aperture.
 For the target star and other stars that seem to contribute enough to the transit signal, TRICERATOPS calculates the probability of that signal being generated by a transiting planet, an eclipsing binary, or a nearby eclipsing binary based on the measurements of marginal likelihood for each scenario.
-This is then combined with prior probability, based on which it calculates the final FPP and NFPP.
+This is then combined with prior probability, based on which it calculates the final False Positive Probability (FPP) and Nearby False Positive Probability (NFPP).
 Mathematically it can be expressed as follows: